mikeizbicki/ucr-cs100/tutorials/shell-scripts/README.md

 $ ./hello.sh
 ```

 Here, I use the second way to run my script.
-However, the system is very picky about not treating any text files as program.
-Then each time we creat a shell script we may meet a problem about permission:
+However, the system is very picky about not treating any text files as a program.
+Then each time we create a shell script we may meet a problem about permission:

 ```
 $ ./hello.sh
 bash: ./hello.sh: Permission denied
 ```

-Here, we want to check the permission of the file, we can use 'ls -l' command to check the details of the file:
+Here, if we want to check the permission of the file, we can use 'ls -l' command to check the details of the file:

 ```
 $ ls -l hello.sh
 -rw------- 1 user group 35 Dec  4 04:40 hello.sh
 ```

-We can see that we only have 'rw', which means reading and writing permission for user.
-How we add executing permission for user?
-Luckily, we have 'chmod' command to change permission of files:
+We can see that we only have 'rw', which means a reading and writing permission for the user.
+How do we add executing permission for the user?
+Luckily, we have the 'chmod' command to change the permission of the files:

 ```
 $ chmod u+x hello.sh